twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt11-22-dispelling-ditthi-before-insight%zh.rst

 | ④	 Does the Tathāgata (or arahant) neither exist nor not exist after death? ]
 |

 Some of the questions mentioned among the texts are no need to answer.
-You yourself are not clear about with it if you give it answer.
-There are two causes for not attaining magga and phala (Path and Fruit Knowledges).
+You yourself are not clear about with it if you give its answers.
+There are two causes for not attaining magga and phala (Path and Fruit Knowledge).
 These are: ① the five heavy kammas ② with the wrong process in the practice.

 (The Buddha continued asking questions to Ven.
 Anurādha and helping him to give up wrong views).
 If you observe the way which the Buddha asking questions, it was clear that before the contemplation and helping him to dispel diṭṭhi.
 During the time of listening dhamma talk diṭṭhi falls away is important.
 And then during the sitting meditation it doesn’t need any more.